Rawalpindi: Cityscape

 Social structures in Rawalpindi's historic core centre around neighbourhoods, each known as a Mohallah.
-Each neighbourhood is served by a nearby bazaar and mosque, which in turn serve as a place where people can gather for trade and manufacturing.
-Each Mohallah has narrow gallies, and the grouping of houses around short lanes and cul-de-sacs lends a sense of privacy and security to residents of each neighbourhood.
+Each neighbourhood is served by a nearby bazaar (market) and mosque, which in turn serves as a place where people can gather for trade and manufacturing.
+Each Mohallah has narrow gallies (streets), and the grouping of houses around short lanes and cul-de-sacs lends a sense of privacy and security to residents of each neighbourhood.
 Major intersections in the neighbourhood are each referred to as a chowk.

 Rawalpindi is relatively a new city contrasted with Pakistan's millennia-old cities such as Lahore, Multan, and Peshawar.
 South of Rawalpindi's historic core, and across the Lai Nullah, are the wide lanes of the Rawalpindi Cantonment.
 With tree-lined avenues and historic architecture, the cantonment was the main European area developed during British colonial rule.
 British colonialists also built the Saddar Bazaar south of the historic core, which served as a retail center geared towards Europeans in the city.
 Beyond the cantonment are the large suburban housing developments that serve as bedroom communities for Islamabad's commuter population.